Why Source from China in 2026

 The Real Reason People Choose China

-It isn't just about price.
+It isn't really about price.
 It's about options.
-Need 500 units of a custom product with your logo, a specific Pantone shade, and unique packaging?
-In China, twenty factories will be bidding for that order by Tuesday.
-In most other countries, you'd wait weeks for a single quote.
+Say you need 500 units of a custom product with your logo, a specific Pantone shade, and your own packaging.
+In China, twenty factories will be bidding on that order by Tuesday.
+In most other countries you'd still be waiting weeks for a single quote.

-What sets China apart is supply chain density.
-Within a 50-kilometer radius of Shenzhen, you can source every component of a consumer electronics product — from the PCB to the packaging box — without a single part crossing a national border.
+The thing that's genuinely hard to replicate is supply chain density.
+Within a 50-kilometer radius of Shenzhen you can source every component of a consumer electronics product, from the PCB to the packaging box, without a single part crossing a national border.

 When China Might Not Be Your Best Bet

-- Very small orders (under $2,000): Transaction costs eat into your margins.
-Look at Alibaba's ready-to-ship options rather than commissioning custom runs.
+• Very small orders (under $2,000).
+Transaction costs eat into your margins.
+Look at Alibaba's ready-to-ship options instead of commissioning a custom run.

-- Products requiring specific EU/US certifications: Some factories claim certifications they don't actually hold.
-Set aside budget for independent testing.
+• Products that need specific EU/US certifications.
+Some factories claim certifications they don't actually hold, so set aside budget for independent testing.

 This is Part 1 of 8 in the Rich Bee China Sourcing 101 series.
 Next: China's Manufacturing Map: Don't Go to Beijing for Auto Parts · All chapters: Sourcing 101 full guide